-- grade 12 graduation with English 12 (min.
+- Grade 12 graduation with English 12 (min.
 60%) and Biology 12 (min.
-60%) or ANPH 150 (min.
-60%) available on-line at Bow Valley College and Math 11 (Applications, Principles, Foundations, or Pre-Calculus) - applicants may be ranked based on the average of grades in the 3 required courses
+60%) or ANPH 150 (min 60%) available online at Bow Valley College and Math 11 (Applications, Principles, Foundations or Pre-Calculus) - Applicants will be ranked based on the average of grades in the 3 required courses

-- current Standard First Aid/CPR HCP
+- Current Standard First Aid/ CPR HCP

-- · current immunization
+- Current immunization

-- · acceptable criminal records check
+- Acceptable criminal records check